Yair Y. Galil is of counsel in the New York office of Gibson Dunn, where he is a member of the Gibson Dunn's Global Finance Practice Group.

 Recent Representative Transactions Include

-- MetroPCS Wireless: Represented MetroPCS Wireless in connection with its issuance of $3.5 billion senior notes in advance of its business combination with T-Mobile, the issuance by the combined company of an additional $11.2 billion of senior notes to Deutsche Telekom, and the incurrence by the combined company of a $500 million working capital facility.
+- MetroPCS Wireless: Represented MetroPCS Wireless in connection with its issuance of $3.5 billion senior notes in advance of its business combination with a national mobile phone carrier, the issuance by the combined company of an additional $11.2 billion of senior notes to Deutsche Telekom, and the incurrence by the combined company of a $500 million working capital facility.

 - Huntington Ingalls Industries: Represented Huntington Ingalls Industries in connection with its $1.225 billion senior credit facilities and $1.2 billion of senior notes incurred in conjunction with its spinoff from Northrop Grumman.